star3am/golden-image-builder/README.md

 ...
 ```

-7. Once the Image has been built I use Terraform and Hashiqube’s Multi Cloud Terraform https://hashiqube.com/ and https://registry.terraform.io/modules/star3am/hashiqube/hashicorp/latest module to spin up HashiQube on this new Base AMI (Our Golden Image) — I do this for a few reasons:
+7. Once the Image has been built I use Terraform and Hashiqube's Multi Cloud Terraform https://hashiqube.com/ and https://registry.terraform.io/modules/star3am/hashiqube/hashicorp/latest module to spin up HashiQube on this new Base AMI (Our Golden Image) — I do this for a few reasons:

 - I need AWX Ansible Tower to showcase some additional functionality and HashiQube already has AWX Ansible Tower running on top of Kubernetes (Minikube) see: https://hashiqube.com/ansible-tower/README